cdisc-org/DataExchange-ODM-LinkML/docs/ItemGroupData.md

     required: true
   ItemGroupRepeatKey:
     name: ItemGroupRepeatKey
+    description: A key used to distinguish between repeats of the same type of item group.
+    comments:
+    - 'Conditional Required when the Repeating attribute for the ItemGroupDef element is "Yes" .

+      The values of ItemGroupRepeatKey must be unique within the parent element.
+The ItemGroupRepeatKey is present only if the ItemGroupDef is repeating .
+For /ODM/ReferenceData/ItemGroupData , the ItemGroupOID and ItemGroupRepeatKey pair must be unique.'
     domain_of:
     - ItemGroupData
     - KeySet
     range: repeatKey
   TransactionTypeRef:
     name: TransactionTypeRef
+    description: The TransactionType attribute need not be present in a Snapshot document.
+    comments:
+    - Conditional Required when the FileType attribute for the ODM element is Transactional.
     domain_of:
     - SubjectData
     - StudyEventData